MicrosoftDocs/msteams-docs/msteams-platform/toolkit/create-new-Teams-app-Visual-Studio.md

 ms.date: 03/14/2022
 ---

-# Create a new Teams app in Visual Studio
+# Create new Teams app in Visual Studio

 Teams Toolkit provides Microsoft Teams app templates in Visual Studio.
 You can search for Teams app templates when create new project.
 To create a Teams app, follow the steps below: